Faculty and Staff

 Middle Level Endorsement in Core Content Areas

-Education majors who complete an endorsement in one of the core content areas are eligible to be recommended for licensure in that content area.
-The Minnesota Board of Teaching requires that students seeking endorsement for core content areas complete a minimum of 80 hours of clinical field experience within the scope and content of the endorsement being sought.
+Education majors who complete an endorsement in one of the core content areas (math, communication arts and literature, social studies and science) are eligible to be recommended for licensure in that content area.
+MN Professional Educator Licensing and Standards Board (PELSB) requires that students seeking endorsement for core content areas complete a 14-week student teaching experience with two of the weeks assigned to a classroom within the scope and content of the endorsement being sought.
 Students may complete multiple endorsements.

 Communication Arts/Literature 5-8 Endorsement requires 32 credits: